EnriqueNueve/EnriqueNueve.github.io/_posts/2024-07-27-Heine-Borel.md

   - Real Analysis
 ---

+For fun and to improve my proofwriting, I am working through the book Measure, Integration & Real Analysis by Sheldon Axler.
+Each week (as of 7/27/24), I plan to write a blog post-re-writing a core proof from Axler's book.

 **Open Cover**: Let $$A\subset \mathbb{R}$$.
 A collection $$\mathcal{C}$$ of open subsets of $$\mathbb{R}$$ is called an open cover of $$A$$ if $$A$$ is contained in the union of all the sets in $$\mathcal{C}$$.

 **Heine-Borel Theorem**: every open cover $$\mathcal{C}$$ of a closed bounded subset $$F$$ of $$\mathbb{R}$$ has a finite subcover.